British and Commonwealth Holdings: 1980s boom and bust

 At its height, the company was said to be "the largest financial services company in the UK, if the 4 high-street banks are excluded".
 Favourable profiles in the business press culminated in John Gunn being awarded the accolade "Guardian Young Businessman of the Year".

-In 1988 it acquired Atlantic Computers plc, a computer services business for £434m, having first built up a stake in that company by way of a series of market purchases.
+In 1988 it acquired Atlantic Computers, a computer services business for £434m, having first built up a stake in that company by way of a series of market purchases.
 The acquisition proved ruinous – "accounting irregularities" were discovered in Atlantic's books: the company had been building up huge contingent liabilities due to its 'Extended Paperwork' practice.

 Both acquiror and acquiree subsequently went into administration (the former in 1990, the latter during the late 1990s).
 Until its collapse, British & Commonwealth had also been the majority shareholder of Air UK, at the time the UK's largest regional airline and BIA's successor, and also Servisair the airline and cargo ground handling company based, at the time, in Bramhall.